 9.2 Informed Consent

-Written versions of the PIL and ICF will be provided to participants in advance of an interview or focus group.
+Written versions of the PIL and ICF will be provided to participants in advance of an interview, focus group or observation.
 Potential participants will be allowed as much time as they wish to consider the information, and the opportunity to question the Investigator or other independent parties to decide whether they will participate in the study.
-At the start of the interview, the researcher will ask if the participant has any questions or would like to clarify any aspect of the PIL or consent.
+The researcher will ask if the participant has any questions or would like to clarify any aspect of the PIL or consent.
 It will be clearly stated that the participant is free to withdraw from the study up until the point when their data have been included in the analysis without prejudice to future care, and with no obligation to give the reason for withdrawal.

 Informed consent will be taken at the start of interviews, either verbally if an interview is carried out remotely or taken as written consent for interviews carried out in person.
 Informed consent for focus groups will be taken prior to virtual focus groups, where each participant will be telephoned and asked to give verbal consent.
+Written informed consent for shadowing of a HCP will be taken at the start of the observation session.
 A written record of verbal consent will be made by the interviewer.
 The researcher will sign and date written consent forms and the written records of verbal consent and will securely email a copy to the participant.
 The Outlook 365 PROTECT function for encrypting will be used and the subject of the email will indicate CONFIDENTIAL.
 In all cases, attachments will be encrypted, and password protected at a document level.
 Password will be shared separately.
 All records of consent will be retained electronically on the University of Oxford computer network.
 We will amend default folder permissions (full control, modify, read only) as appropriate and password protect sensitive files at document level.
 Responsible members of the University of Oxford may be given access to data for monitoring and/or audit of the study to ensure that the research is complying with applicable regulations.

-Healthcare professionals who are being shadowed will have taken part in an interview and will give consent to be shadowed as an optional item within the same consent form.

-When observations of wards or departments are undertaken, we will speak to the consultant on duty and the ward manager/head of department to notify staff in advance and to confirm that no member of staff has opted out of research.
+Prior to starting the Clinical Team observations in wards or departments, we will contact the ward manager/head of department so that they can notify in advance by email all members of staff, across all shifts, that during the upcoming 6 months a researcher will occasionally be onsite and to confirm that no member of staff has opted out of research.
+To this end, a template email will be shared with the ward manager/head of department to be sent to staff.
+In the email, a brief description of the study and of what the observations would entail is offered.
+A PIS will be attached to the email and provide additional, detail information to all staff members.
+If a staff member opts out the observations, observations will not be conducted when that staff member is on duty, or another ward/department/trust will be identified in lieu.

 The person who obtained the consent must be suitably qualified and experienced and have been authorised to do so by the Principal Investigator.